oeloeloel/forked/README.md

 * Show or hide text based on conditions
 * Show or hide buttons based on conditions
 * Buttons can link to other parts of the story or run code
+* Track the player's progress through the story

 ## Getting started
 Download or clone the project and run it in DragonRuby.